 - Schedule an extra service if required

-- Talk to visitors about the need to reduce discharges into the system.
+- Talk to visitors about he need to reduce discharges into the system.

 Pumpout Service Information

-On each property leading from the effluent collection tank to the front yard is the pump out service pipe (standpipe).
+On each property leading from the effluent collection tank to the front yard is a pump out service pipe (standpipe).

 - If the system has a booster switch, customers must ensure the switch is accessible and in safe working order.

 Once the pumpout has been performed the Contractor will:

 - Leave a coloured docket in the letter box showing the total amount removed as well as the readings on the gauges before and after the pump out.